 Artificial grass is not heat proof.
 It will take the hottest weather our British summer can throw at us with ease but it won’t stand up to a loose coal from a BBQ.
 The only advice to keep your grass looking good is to keep anything which could melt it away.

 Artificial grass is typically made up of 2 layers.
 The first is the one which the fibres are stitched into.
 The second is a latex based layer which essentially glues everything together.

 A good way to check how well the grass is made is to try to pull the two layers apart.
-Do this with a sample rather than a roll of grass they are trying to sell.
-If it comes apart easily its quite likely that the fibres won’t be held in well and will come out after some wear and tear.
+Do this with a sample rather than a roll of grass that’s on sale.
+If it comes apart easily it’s quite likely that the fibres won’t be held in well and will come out after some wear and tear.

 Using a weed membrane depends on the surface which the artificial grass is being laid on.
 If it is on top on an existing surface which has no potential to grow weeds then you wouldn’t need one.

 If the artificial grass is being installed in place of an old lawn it is likely that there will be dormant weeds in the soil which will spring up over time.
 In this case, you would need to install a membrane or risk having weeds popping up in 6 months time.

 Weed membranes provide a porous layer which allows water to drain but does not let weeds push through.
 They do add an extra cost to the installation but we highly recommend them to keep your artificial lawn looking great.